Chris56974/Pethreon/REFLECTION.md

 ### Unipledge?

 I was thinking it'd be cool to make type of pledge that would donate to all creators on the platform.
-There's a good chance that this will be abused and cause an influx of fake creators (and repeat creators) but I figured I'd play around with the idea anyways.
+This would be abused because it will likely create an influx of fake creators (and repeat creators) but maybe I'll play around with it anyways.

 ### Recurring payments?